 Designing bikes for growing bodies

-Who would you turn to to find out about children’s body proportions and how they grow?
-Perhaps a GP or a paediatrician?
 Here at Islabikes we’ve been studying children’s bodies for years and we have some incredible data about children’s growth patterns.
 To explain how this affects our bike design we talk to Islabikes’s founder and designer Isla Rowntree.

 Is a child’s bike just a scaled down version of an adult’s bike?

-“The more important problem for me as a bike designer is that a child’s body doesn’t grow evenly.”
+“A key challenge for me as a bike designer is that a child’s body doesn’t grow evenly.”

 So how do children grow?